 How to Grow Aquilegia common name Columbine

-Aquilegia is an easy to grow, spring flowering perennial whose common name is Columbine.
+Aquilegia is an easy to grow, spring flowering, herbaceous perennial whose common name is Columbine.
 Aquilegia has delicate, nodding flowers which can be single, as illustrated far left A. vulgaris, double illustrated centre A. 'Nora Barlow' and multi coloured illustrated right with Aquilegia 'Swan Lavender' a real favourite.

-Aquilegia requires very little attention and is not fussy about growing conditions.
-I have tagged them a green wheelbarrow plant, showing they are easy to grow.
+Aquilegia requires very little attention and is easy to grow.
+I have tagged as a green wheelbarrow plant.
 Aquilegia has attractive leaves at the base of the plant, with a long stem supporting delicate flowers, as shown in the images.
 The image far right shows the Aquilegia 'Swan lavender' with variegated Euonymus, and a deciduous yellow rhododendron, R luteum (which is one of the few scented Rhododendrons.)
 A lovely bright yellow spring combination.

-Columbines tend to self seed.
-To stop this and unwanted seedlings, remove the seed heads after flowering.
-In common with some Hellebores, the flower heads hang down, which can make it difficult to see the delicate beauty of the flowers.
-Aquilegia foliage fades and dies back.
+Perhaps the only downside to growing Aquilegia is that they are short-lived.
+However, their self-seeding easily overcomes this.
+To prevent unwanted seedlings, remove the seed heads after flowering.
+In common with some Hellebores, with some varieties the flower heads hang down, which can make it difficult to see the delicate beauty of the flowers.

 Aquilegia can be planted any time during the growing season from late February through to November and they will establish themselves.
 Columbines are tough plants requiring little attention.
-They require no pruning although around June on wards the foliage can look untidy.
-Cutting it back will tidy up the plant and the plant will soon produce new foliage.
+They require no pruning, although from June onwards the foliage can look untidy.
+Cutting back will tidy up the plant, which will promptly produce new foliage, and sometimes a second flush of flowers.

 Aquilegia is pretty and the various images on this page illustrate just a few of the many types and colours.

-Aquilegia vulgaris is the wild species which is usually blue, illustrated above left.
+Aquilegia vulgaris is the wild species which is usually blue, as illustrated above.

 Above in the centre image is one of the double flower varieties, this is A. 'Nora Barlow' also known as 'granny's bonnet' and are one of the shorter lived varieties, although its preponderance to self seed means this is not too much of a problem.